-- 41. With respect to the supplementary information accompanying the financial statements: - a.
+- 38. With respect to the supplementary information accompanying the financial statements: - a.
 We acknowledge our responsibility for the presentation of the supplementary information in accordance with accounting principles generally accepted in the United States of America. - b.
-We believe the supplementary information, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America. - c.
-The methods of measurement or presentation have not changed from those used in the prior period or as modified and disclosed on the schedule. - d.
+We believe the supplementary information, including its form and content, is fairly presented in accordance with accounting principles generally accepted in the United States of America.

+- c.
+The methods of measurement or presentation have not changed from those used in the prior period. - d.
 We believe the significant assumptions or interpretations underlying the measurement or presentation of the supplementary information, and the basis for our assumptions and interpretations, are reasonable and appropriate in the circumstances.